How To Conduct A Fire Drill At Home In Case Of Emergency

 What should I do if a room is engulfed in smoke?

-If a room is filled with smoke, stay low and cover your nose and mouth with a cloth.
-Try to crawl to the nearest exit.
+If a room is filled with smoke, stay low to the ground to avoid inhaling the smoke.
+Cover your nose and mouth with a cloth if possible and crawl to the nearest exit.
+Never open doors that are hot to the touch, as fire may be on the other side.

 Last Word